farm-ng/amiga-dev-kit/website/docs/dashboard/dashboard_user_guide.md

 ### State Indicators

-The state indicators are for distacting and understanding which control state your Amiga is in.
+The state indicators are for defining and understanding which control state your Amiga is in.
 These states include, but are not limited to, `E-stopped`, `Auto_ready`, and `Cruise Control`.

-#### E-stopped
+#### E-Stopped

 <img src="https://user-images.githubusercontent.com/64480560/232072807-af5208a0-786f-4ae8-8204-a5eef1999d02.jpg"
      width="320"